In Short

 Your Legal Rights

-There are several legal rights when it comes to photographs.
-Such rights belong to various people, including the:
+There are several legal rights regarding photographs.
+Such rights belong to various individuals, including the following:

 - person in the photo;